-- Sec.
-1 BATTING ORDER 6-4 SIX (6) male and FOUR (4) female players will be considered a "normal" lineup. - A. A female may be substituted for a male and a male may be legally substituted or re-entered into that position in the batting order. - B. A minimum of 4 females and a maximum of 6 females, defensively and offensively, and a maximum of 6 males and a minimum of 4 males, defensively and offensively must be maintained in a coed game. - C. If an unlimited batting order is used in Coed 5-5, there must be an equal number of males and females in the batting line-up at all times.
-A 6-4 team may become a 7-5, 8-6 etc.
+Sec.
+1 BATTING ORDER 6-4

+- A. A female may be substituted for a male and a male may be legally substituted or re-entered into that position in the batting order. - B. A minimum of 4 females and a maximum of 6 females, defensively, and a maximum of 6 males and a minimum of 4 males, defensively must be maintained in a coed game. - C. If an unlimited batting order is used, there must be an equal number of males and females added to the batting order. ie. A 6-4 team may become a 7-5, 8-6 etc.